 - 1.1 The Risk Management Strategy and associated Strategic and Operational Risk Registers were first approved by the shadow Authority at its quarterly meeting held on 25 January 2011 (Minute 17 refers). - 1.2 The Authority agreed that the Risk Management Strategy be reviewed on an annual basis and that the Strategic and Operational Risk Registers be reviewed every six months and reported to the Authority (Minute 17 refers).
-In accordance with these recommendations the Risk Management Strategy and Operational Risk Registers were reviewed, updated and reported to members on 14 March 2019.
-(Minuted item 89 refers).
+In accordance with these recommendations the Operational Risk Registers were reviewed and updated on 15 November 2019 (Minute item 6 refers).